About the Artists

 Maya Angelou said it best “I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 I hope you feel beautiful.

-You can find me on Facebook at Blue Foxy Vixen.
+Find me on Facebook at Blue Foxy Vixen.

 I was born in Seattle, then moved home to the Colville Indian Reservation when I was 8.
 We lived along the Columbia River on an orchard and without a T.V. or phone.
 I filled my days adventuring outside along the rocks and river.
 I have always loved nature.